Pierre-Lannoy/wp-ip-locator/readme.txt

 * toggle on/off main settings: see `wp help location settings` for details;
 * display location and languages statistics: see `wp help location analytics` for details.

-For a full help on WP-CLI commands in IP Locator, please [read this guide](https://github.com/Pierre-Lannoy/wp-ip-locator/blob/master/WP-CLI.md).
+For a full help on WP-CLI commands in IP Locator, please [read this guide](https://perfops.one/ip-locator-wpcli).

+> **IP Locator** is part of [PerfOps One](https://perfops.one/), a suite of free and open source WordPress plugins dedicated to observability and operations performance.

 **IP Locator**  is a free and open source plugin for WordPress.
 It integrates many other free and open source works (as-is or modified).
 Please, see 'about' tab in the plugin settings to see the details.